 Walkthrough#

-An interactive version of this walkthrough can be found here
+An interactive version of this walkthrough can be found here.

-In this era of large-scale deep learning, the most interesting AI models are massive black boxes that are hard to run.
-Ordinary commercial inference service APIs let us interact with huge models, but they do not let us access model internals.
+In this era of large-scale deep learning, often the most interesting AI models are massive black boxes that are hard to run.
+Ordinary commercial inference APIs let us interact with huge models, but they do not let us access model internals.

-The nnsight library is different: it provides full access to all the neural network internals.
+The nnsight library is different: it provides full access to all neural network internals.
 When used together with a remote service like the National Deep Inference Fabric (NDIF), it makes possible to run complex experiments on huge open models easily, with fully transparent access.

 1️⃣ First, let’s start small#